-Many sentiment analysis methods rely on sentiment lexicons, listing words and their associated sentiment, and are tailored to one specific language.
-However, the ever-growing amount of data in different languages on the Web renders multi-lingual support increasingly important.
-We assess different methods for supporting multiple languages in lexicon-based sentiment analysis.
-As a baseline, we automatically translate text into a reference language, i.e., English, for which a sentiment lexicon is available.
-Second, we consider mapping the sentiment from this reference sentiment lexicon to language-specific sentiment lexicons, by traversing relations between language-specific semantic lexical resources.
-Last, we consider creating language-specific sentiment lexicons by propagating sentiment of a seed set of words in a language-specific semantic lexicon for each considered language separately.
-When extending sentiment analysis from English to Dutch, mapping sentiment across languages by exploiting relations between semantic lexicons yields a significant performance improvement over machine translation of about 29% in terms of accuracy and macro-level F_1 on our data.
-Propagating sentiment in language-specific semantic lexicons can outperform our baseline with up to about 47%, depending on the seed set of sentiment-carrying words.
+Many sentiment analysis methods rely on sentiment lexicons, containing words and their associated sentiment, and are tailored to one specific language.
+Yet, the ever-growing amount of data in different languages on the Web renders multi-lingual support increasingly important.
+In this paper, we assess various methods for supporting an additional target language in lexicon-based sentiment analysis.
+As a baseline, we automatically translate text into a reference language for which a sentiment lexicon is available, and subsequently analyze the translated text.
+Second, we consider mapping sentiment scores from a semantically enabled sentiment lexicon in the reference language to a new target sentiment lexicon, by traversing relations between language-specific semantic lexicons.
+Last, we consider creating a target sentiment lexicon by propagating sentiment of seed words in a semantic lexicon for the target language.
+When extending sentiment analysis from English to Dutch, mapping sentiment across languages by exploiting relations between semantic lexicons yields a significant performance improvement over the baseline of about 29% in terms of accuracy and macro-level F_1 on our data.
+Propagating sentiment in language-specific semantic lexicons can outperform the baseline with up to about 47%, depending on the seed set of sentiment-carrying words.
 This indicates that sentiment is not only linked to word meanings, but tends to have a language-specific dimension as well.